YieldRay/soda/README.md

 ## zIndex

-Some components have `fixed` boolean property, it's useful to set it to true.
+Some components have a `fixed` boolean property, it's useful to set it to `true`.
 When enabled, the component will become `position: fixed`.
-Also, components have default `zIndex` value, but you can also set the `zIndex`
+Also, components have a default `zIndex` value, but you can also set the `zIndex`
-property to overwrite it, it also expose an `inset` property, which can be used
+property to overwrite it, it also exposes an `inset` property, which can be used
 for controlling the position.

 ```tsx